-- □ Standing at the side of the sofa, grasp the front of the seat cushion and the top of the back cushion (Fig. A arrows). - □ Lift up on the seat cushion while pulling the top of the back cushion in toward the seat.
+- Standing at the side of the sofa, grasp the front of the seat cushion and the top of the back cushion (A) (arrows). - Lift up on the seat cushion while pulling the top of the back cushion in toward the seat.
 The seat and back will form a "V" shape.
-(Fig. B).
+(B). - Pull the seat cushion out away from the front of the sofa into the flat position (C).